Ex-Trump campaign adviser: Papadopoulos just a 'coffee boy'

 - Papadopoulos pleaded guilty to making a false statement to the FBI about interactions with foreign officials close to the Russian government

-Washington (CNN)Former Trump campaign adviser Michael Caputo downplayed George Papadopoulos' role in the 2016 campaign, calling him a volunteer "coffee boy."
+Washington (CNN)Former Trump campaign adviser Michael Caputo downplayed George Papadopoulos' role in the 2016 campaign, calling him a volunteer "coffee boy" -- despite the fact that then-candidate Donald Trump called him an "excellent guy" last year.

 "He never showed up at Trump Tower.
 Never had any interaction with any of the campaign leaders around me, and the leaders of the Washington office of the campaign didn't even know who he was until his name appeared in the press," Caputo told CNN's "New Day" on Tuesday.